How to use Facebook pages and groups can in your hyperlocal content strategy to drive qualified traffic to your website.

-The description of the group clearly defines the purpose of the over 1,100 members who use it, to share the best that living in S. Tempe has to offer.
-Here’s how the description starts off: “This group is designed as a community gathering spot, a way for people to share what they love about living, working and playing in South Tempe.”
+The description of the group clearly defines the purpose of the over 1,100 members who use it to share the best that living in S. Tempe has to offer.
+Here’s how the description starts: “This group is designed as a community gathering spot, a way for people to share what they love about living, working and playing in South Tempe.”

-Members of the group share photos, convene in video watch parties, make announcements, recommendations and more.
+Members of the group share photos, convene in video watch parties, make announcements, recommendations, and more.
 Think of the top-of-mind branding opportunity that an active forum of over 1100 residents presents!
-Since the group is private, all members are vetted upfront.
+Since the group is private, all members are confirmed upfront.
 Internet traffic doesn’t get any better qualified than that.

 Members of Nick’s Facebook page and group that one day will be involved with a real estate transaction will think of the Nick Bastian team first.
 When they arrive at his IDX website, they will find a hyperlocal neighborhood guide with LIVE IDX listings waiting for them there.

 These are just two examples of how developing an effective hyperlocal content marketing strategy can help you build a pipeline of qualified traffic to your IDX website.
 Want to find out more?
 Use the form below, and an IDX specialist will contact you for a free consultation and demonstration.